tigera-solutions/cc-eks-egress-gw/modules/module-6-egw-support.md

-# Enabling egress gateway support
+# Enable egress gateway support

    > **Note**: The steps explained here are oriented to this practical exercise of creating and using a calico cloud egress gateway in your EKS cluster.
 If you are interested in learning more about the theory behind the following steps, please refer to the [Calico Cloud documentation](https://docs.calicocloud.io/networking/egress/egress-gateway-aws).